rvlieshout/BehaviorLibrary/README.md

 BehaviorLibrary is a framework for creating behavior trees for game AI.
 It is free to use, modify, and redestribute as covered under the attached License (FreeBSD).

+New
+---

+Added Utility components, see Utility Test cases for examples

 It is simple to use and with that simplicity comes performance.

 Example of a simple A* following AI on a tilemap